geostyler/geostyler-beginner-workshop/workshop/style-parser/parse-sld.md

     });
 ```

-We can manually store an example SLD in a variable, or we can dynamically load an online available SLD via `fetch()`.
+We can manually store an example SLD in a variable or we can dynamically load a SLD available remotely via `fetch()`.
 E.g. a [simple point style](https://raw.githubusercontent.com/geostyler/geostyler-sld-parser/master/data/slds/point_simplepoint.sld).

 ```js